apache/incubator-spot/spot-ml/SPARKCONF.md

             SPK_DRIVER_MEM_OVERHEAD=''  ---> Driver memory overhead in MB i.e. 3047.
 Note that there is no "m" at the end.
             SPK_EXEC_MEM_OVERHEAD=''    ---> Executor memory overhead in MB i.e. 3047.
 Note that there is no "m" at the end.
             SPK_AUTO_BRDCST_JOIN_THR='10485760' ---> Spark's spark.sql.autoBroadcastJoinThreshold.
 Default is 10MB, increase this value to make Spark broadcast tables larger than 10 MB and speed up joins.
-            SCALING_OPTION='64'         ---> Indicates Spot whether to use Double precision probabilities or Float.
+            PRECISION='64'              ---> Indicates whether spot-ml is to use 64 bit floating point numbers or 32 bit floating point numbers when representing certain probability distributions.

 Besides the variables in spot.conf, users can modify the rest of the properties in ml_ops.sh based on their needs.